 Easier scheduling = better patient engagement

 If you were to ask a random patient about their biggest worries in healthcare today, the vast majority would include scheduling in their list of woes.
-In a US-based study, the shortest amount of time before seeing a cardiologist after scheduling was 6 days, and the longest was a whopping 32 days.
-Data differs across therapeutic areas, and the wait times are even longer for dermatology, for example.
+In a US-based study, the shortest amount of time before seeing a cardiologist after the schedule was 6 days, and the longest was a whopping 32 days.
+Data differ across therapeutic areas, and the wait times are even longer for dermatology, for example.

 As today’s patients aren’t too patient, wait times have to be shorter.
 Millennials in particular aren’t too keen on picking up the phone for a call.
 This is where digital tech bridges the gap.

 In 2016, the number of patients scheduling appointments via digital was 34%, with predictions of rising to 64% in 2019.
 Services such as Zocdoc allow patients to easily schedule an appointment online.
 Their goal is to enable patients to see a physician within three days from scheduling.
 However, using their service, most patients see their doctor within 24 hours.

 For those patients who really don’t want to take a trip to the office, there’s some great news.
 Patients today (and in the future) will be able to reach physicians directly through video chat.
 Companies such as Doctor on Demand have been working on telemedicine for years.

 It remains to be seen how willing physicians are to accept telemedicine in practice, but it seems like they will have no other choice.
 A study by IHS Markit suggests that by 2020, there could be approximately 45.6 million virtual consultations.
 Across the board, the adoption of telemedicine is increasing year after year, to much delight from patients worldwide.